The Estate

 XX century

-With the loss of Cuba, the Avellà winery fell into disuse for decades.
-However, historical sharecroppers continue to work the property’s vineyards.
+With the loss of Cuba, the winery falls into disuse for decades.
+Local farmers continued to work the property’s vineyards.

 1984

-The Peris family took over ownership of the estate, recognising the high historical value of their small winery and the potential of the Avellà area.
-The Montrubí Company was born, which in its beginnings was dedicated to the production of Cava Brut and Cava Brut Nature.
+The Peris family retains ownership of the estate, recognizing the high historical value of the small winery and the potential of the territory.
+The Montrubí Society is then created, initially dedicated to produce Cava Brut Nature and Brut.

 1986

-Mont-Rubí Cava is beginning to be distributed in specialised shops and restaurants and is consumed on tables all over Catalonia.
+MontRubí Cava begins to be distributed in specialized stores and restaurants and is consumed on tables throughout Catalonia.

 1992

-The Barcelona Olympic Games boosted the Cava sector, and we had a great few years producing small batches from our own selected grapes, which were also awarded prizes and recognised by prestigious national and international tasters.
+The Barcelona Olympic Games boosted the Cava sector, and we had some splendid years making limited production wines, from our own selected grapes, which were recognized and awarded by prestigious national and international tasters.

 2000

-At the end of the century, and after years of producing Cava, the bubble sector went through a turbulent time that led us to decide to change direction: the Gaintus project was born at this time, a new wine project that focuses on the recovery of Sumoll, a historical and ancestral variety from the Penedès.
+At the turn of the century, and after years of making Cava, the sparkling wine sector is experiencing a tumultuous moment that causes a change of direction in the winery: the Gaintus project is created, a new winemaking commitment that focuses on the recovery of Sumoll, a historical, ancestral variety from the Penedès.

 2001